lindali0401/lindali0401.github.io/_pages/about.md

 title: "About"
 ---

-# About me

 Hello!
-I'm Linda Li, a master student in Computer Science at TU Berlin, passionate about AI, Data Analytics, and Software Engineering.
+I'm Linda Li, a master student in Computer Science at TU Berlin, passionate about AI, Data Science, and Software Engineering.